joeycharlesworth/lisbonblockchainweek/README.md

 <hr /><br />

-Berlin Blockchain Week is a community-organized initiative.
+Lisbon Blockchain Week is a community-organized initiative.
 We have no single owner.
 It is an agnostic movement based on the premise that self-organization is the backbone of the ecosystem.
 We invite projects, individuals and anyone interested in fruitful and educational discussions to join us.

-Berlin Blockchain Week is committed to reduce the noise from the market and focus on education, in order to push mass adoption via providing first hand information about the industry.
+Lisbon Blockchain Week is committed to reduce the noise from the market and focus on education, in order to push mass adoption via providing first hand information about the industry.